Fors Clavigera

 Fors Clavigera: Letters to the Workmen and Labourers of Great Britain was the name given by John Ruskin to a series of letters addressed to British workmen during the 1870s.
 They were published in the form of pamphlets.
 The letters formed part of Ruskin's interest in moral intervention in the social issues of the day on the model of his mentor Thomas Carlyle.

 Title

 The phrase "Fors Clavigera" was intended to designate three great powers which form human destiny.
 These were: Force, symbolised by the club (clava) of Hercules; Fortitude, symbolised by the key (clavis) of Ulysses; and Fortune, symbolised by the nail (clavus) of Lycurgus.
-These three powers (the "fors") together represent the human talent and ability to choose the right moment and then to strike with energy.
+"Gero means ‘I carry.’ (...)
+Clavigera may mean, therefore, either Club-bearer, Key-bearer, or Nail-bearer."
+These three powers (the "fortes") together represent the human talent and ability to choose the right moment and then to strike with energy.
 The concept is derived from Shakespeare's phrase "There is a tide in the affairs of men / Which, taken at the flood, leads on to fortune".
 Ruskin believed that the letters were inspired by the Third Fors: that he was striking out at the right moment to influence social change.